HackYourFuture-CPH/JavaScript/javascript3/week2/homework.md

 ```

 ## Fetching and waiting

-**Only using promises**
+1. Do the 3 steps below using promises and `.then`.
+2. Do the 3 steps below using async/await

+The 3 steps:

 1. Fetch some data from an api.
-2. After that data has been fetched, wait 3 seconds
+1. After that data has been fetched, wait 3 seconds
-3. Log out the data from the api
+1. Log out the data from the api

-4. *Optional* Now do all of these things using [chaining](readme.md#promise-chaining)
+Which way do you prefer, the promise way or the async/await way?

 ## Visual promise
 This task is about visually understanding the difference between Promise.all and calling a promise one at a time.